angelicamapeso/bootcamp-employee-tracker/README.md

 # Bootcamp - Homework 10: Employee Tracker

 A command line application to manage the Departments, Roles and Employees of a company.

+## Functions
 The following actions may be performed with the application:

+### Add
 - Add departments, roles and employees

+### View
-- View departments, roles, and employees
+- View departments, roles and employees
+- View total utilized budget of a department
+- View employees by manager

+### Update
 - Update employee roles
+- Update employee managers

+### Delete
+- Delete departments, roles and employees

 All information is stored, retrieved and modified using MySQL.